A Programme for Fast-Paced Data Management

-The programme is a one-year master's degree in Business Intelligence.
+The programme is a one-year Master's Programme in Business Intelligence.
 All courses are taught in English.

 The programme comprises 60 credits (1 credit = 1 ECTS) and commences twice a year in January and in late August.

-The following courses are included in the programme:
+The following courses are also available within the BI programme.

 Possible future positions for our graduates are as follows:

 - Growth Trends and Peak Business Periods Analyst